InitiatDev/initiat-cli/README.md

 **Team Management** 👥 *Production ready - Invite only*

-Streamline device and workspace management with granular control over who can access what.
-Every device must be approved, and every workspace can be configured with specific permissions.
+Streamline device and project management with granular control over who can access what.
+Every device must be approved, and every project can be configured with specific permissions.

 ```bash
 # Register a new device